RobertGonzalez/docs/README.md

         $ cd docs
         $ git checkout gh-pages

-2. Issue `php update-api.php` to update the documentation in the `/api` folder
+3. Issue `php update-api.php` to update the documentation in the `api/` directory.
+This will clone/pull the `Aura.*` repos and run `DocBlox` on them.

         $ php update-api.php

-3. Verify the output of the `update-api` to see if any errors have occurred
+4. Verify the output of the `update-api` to see if any errors have occurred

-4. Commit and publish the documentation to GitHub.
+5. Commit and publish the documentation to GitHub.

         $ git add .
         $ git commit --message="updated api docs"